anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-interfaces.md

 6. Reflect: why is it beneficial to have an interface for `Plant` when creating your garden simulation?
 How would inheritance have changed things?
 We'll discuss as a class, so be ready to share your thoughts.

+## Submission

-7. Submit your completed `.kt` files to the link on Moodle for an engagement credit.
+Submit your completed `.kt` files to the link on Moodle for an engagement credit.
+You should make sure to share whatever code you write in class with both partners via email.
+Remember that labs are optional to complete and remain open until the last day of classes, but are great practice.

 ## Want more to do?